TEXT-S&P summary: Telekom Austria AG

 The ratings on Telekom Austria AG reflect Standard & Poor’s Ratings Services’ view of the group’s “satisfactory” business risk profile and “intermediate” financial risk profile.

-Telekom Austria’s business risk profile is supported, in our view, by its sustainable leading market positions in the Republic of Austria.
+Telekom Austria’s business risk profile is supported, in our view, by its sustainable leading market positions in the Republic of Austria (AA+/Negative/A-1+).
 Furthermore, the group’s international mobile operations help diversify its revenue base and generate meaningful profit margins.
 These factors are tempered by the saturation of, and fierce competition in, Austria’s declining telecommunications services market, in our opinion.
 We also consider that the group’s international mobile operations continue to face meaningful competitive and regulatory pressures and significant country risks, notably in Belarus.
 We also note that Telekom Austria has a rigid cost structure because of the high number of civil servants working at its domestic fixed-line business.
-We assess the company’s management and governance as “satisfactory” under our criteria.

-Telekom Austria’s financial risk profile is primarily supported by the group’s transparent and moderately conservative financial policy, which targets a ratio of net debt to comparable EBITDA (before restructuring costs and impairments) of about 2.0x.
-The group has been also taking measures to support its current ‘BBB’ rating in the face of higher competition in Austria, still unfavorable economic conditions in its main markets, and potentially large investments in radio frequency spectrum during 2013.
-In September 2012, the group cut its dividend per share by 87% to EUR0.05 for the fiscal years 2012 and 2013 and, in January 2013, it announced the issuance of a hybrid bond.
-These measures protect Telekom Austria’s discretionary cash flow (DCF; cash flow from operations after capital expenditures and dividends) and credit metrics.
+Telekom Austria’s financial risk profile is primarily supported by the group’s transparent and moderately conservative financial policy, which targets a ratio of net debt to comparable EBITDA (before restructuring costs and impairments) of 2.0x-2.5x.
+The company also aims to maintain an investment-grade rating of ‘BBB’ and a stable outlook.
+The group cut the dividend per share in December 2011 by 50% to EUR0.38 for the fiscal year ended Dec.
+31, 2011, and in September 2012 by another 87% to EUR0.05 for the fiscal years 2012 and 2013.
+These measures aimed to protect Telekom Austria’s discretionary cash flow (DCF; cash flow from operations after capital expenditures and dividends) and credit metrics in the face of higher competition in Austria, unfavorable economic conditions in the group’s main markets, and potentially significant investments in radio frequency spectrum or acquisitions.
 At the same time, Telekom Austria faces notable foreign exchange exposure from its international operations in Belarus, Serbia, and Macedonia, which could reduce its cash flow generation.

 S&P base-case operating scenario